torrq/4RTools-tq/README.md

 ### Known Issues
 - Turn off when overweight will trigger whether or not the status is "ON" (will fix soon)
-- Macro songs reset buttons don't reset the form (will fix soon)
+- Macro songs reset buttons won't reset the form (will fix soon)
-- Macro Songs/Macro Switch forms are overloaded with elements, so if you switch to one of those tabs and drag the window around, it might lag.
-This needs either less elements or be changed to act dynamically (will fix eventually)
+- Macro Songs/Macro Switch forms are overloaded with elements.
+If you switch to one of those tabs and drag the window around, it could lag.
+This needs either less elements or be form revised to be dynamic (will fix eventually)